-Fauna & Flora International is a founding member of Cambridge Conservation Initiative, whose honorary patron is the broadcaster Sir David Attenborough.
-And it was also a co-founder of the Global Trees Campaign.
+Fauna & Flora International is a founding member of Cambridge Conservation Initiative, whose honorary patron is the broadcaster Sir David Attenborough, who is a patron of the Malthusian Population Matters NGO.
+And FFI was also a co-founder of the Global Trees Campaign.

 According to its annual report, FFI was instrumental at CITES-CoP-18 in getting the Grenadines clawed gecko listed in appendix I, a listing that won universal support.

-In response to Covid-19, FFI is calling for an end to what it calls ‘high-risk’ wildlife trade.
+In response to Covid-19, FFI demands an end to what it calls ‘high-risk’ wildlife trade.
 But, that said, it does not support, unlike some more extreme organisations, imposing blanket bans on the wildlife trade because this might, it says, inadvertently undermine community-based conservation initiatives.

 CEO Mark Rose